prorev/prorev.github.io/_posts/2020-11-24-python_subprocess.md

 ## Using `getoutput()`

-This method returns both teh output and the error.
+This method returns both the output in case no error and the error in case of error.

 *Example:* Returns the output
 ```python